SDUSD Recycling Program

 2025-26 Recycling Challenge

-A baseline of current waste disposal and recycling service levels is set for each school with calculations based on overall diversion and the volume of material generated per-student.
-An emphasis is placed on lower trash volume and costs, and increases in recycling diversion.
+A baseline of trash and recycling service levels is set for each school with calculations based on overall diversion and the volume of material generated per-student.
+An emphasis is placed on lower trash volume and costs, and increased recycling diversion.
 Our goal is to increase recycling participation to keep material out of the landfill, as well as to “right-size” both trash and recycling service levels to reduce costs to the General Fund over the course of the school year.

 The Recycling Challenge is points-based.
-An online Recycling Challenge Sustainability Form will be available in early 2026.
-Schools should submit the form by March 2, 2026, and include information demonstrating their school’s efforts to educate and promote recycling, waste diversion, and/or sustainability efforts on campus to receive additional points.
+Schools that educate and promote recycling, waste diversion, and/or sustainability efforts on campus receive additional points.

 Grade Level Categories: